 The current planning period began December 31, 2018 and will end September 15, 2030.
-RHNA progress since the beginning of the planning period can be tracked shown in Table 6-2.
-In total To date, 1612 units have been built in the current projection planning period, which has included 10 units that are above-moderate income and 2 that are moderate-income.
-To date, 10 units are above moderate, 2 are moderate, and 4 are low-income units.
+RHNA progress since the beginning of the planning period is shown in Table 6-2.
+To date, 12 units have been built in the current planning period, which has included 10 units that are above-moderate income and 2 that are moderate-income.

-There are no pending or unbuilt permitted units in the City.
 In 2023, two residential projects were approved by the Planning Commission that propose 183 units that are projected to be constructed within the current planning period (by 2030).
 These projects are described in greater detail below:

 - 1) SSF Battery Point LP Project (Application No. AR23-12, APNs 118-440-021 and -022): This project is a 100 percent affordable housing development that was approved by the Planning Commission on October 12, 2023.
-The project proposes 162 lower-income units including 72 very low incomelow-income units (30-50 percent AMI) and 90 low-income units (50-80 percent AMI).
+The project proposes 162 lower-income units including 72 very low-income units (30-50 percent AMI) and 90 low-income units (50-80 percent AMI).
 The project would occur in the R-3 zone on a site that is a little less than 5 acres.
 The funding programs that will be used for the project are listed below.
 The developer must guarantee that the affordability of the units will be maintained for very-low and low-income households for a minimum of 55 years through a deed restriction or other legally binding and enforceable document (e.g., regulatory agreement). - Low Income Housing Tax Credits were approved by the California Tax Credit Allocation Committee (CTCAC) on August 23, 2023. - Tax-Exempt bond funding by the California Debt Limitation Allocation Committee (CDLAC) approved on August 23, 2023. - A \$7.5 million award from California's Housing and Community Development (HCD) Infill Infrastructure Grant Program (IIG) was received in January 2023. - A \$4 million award in Mixed-Income Program funds from the California Housing Finance Agency (CAL-HFA) was received in June 2023. - A 70-unit commitment of Project Based Vouchers was awarded by the Crescent City Housing Authority in December 2022. - 2) Roosevelt Residential Development Project (Application No. PWR23-10, APN 118-403-002): This project is a market-rate development that is allowed by-right and received a parking waiver from the Planning Commission on August 10, 2023.
 The parking waiver was requested by the applicant to allow future tenants to cross over public sidewalks to access the off-street parking proposed for the project.
 The project proposes 21 units, which are projected to be moderate-income units (80-120 percent AMI).
 The project would occur on a portion of a 2.5-acre site that is zoned R-2.
 This project also has a planned Phase 2 that would propose 35 market-rate units.
 The portion of the property that would be developed for Phase 2 is zoned C-2, which would require the applicant to apply for a Conditional Use Permit and Site Plan and Architectural Review.
 Since no application has been received for Phase 2, it is not discussed further in this element.

-Based on the constructed and approved units identified in Table 6-2, the City is projected to exceed its lower-income (low and very low) RHNA allocation by 101 units in the current planning period.
-Additionally, the City is projected to meet Aapproximately 8.485 percent of its moderate-income of the RHNA allocation and approximately 10 percent of its above-moderate allocation for this in the current planning period has been met.
+Based on the constructed and approved units identified in Table 6-2, the City is projected to exceed its lowerincome (low and very low) RHNA allocation by 101 units in the current planning period.
+Additionally, the City is projected to meet approximately 85 percent of its moderate-income RHNA allocation and approximately 10 percent of its above-moderate allocation in the current planning period.